Sniperkillerut/SkinText-Documentation/docs/5_history.rst

     - [ ] Text Area: place a button to exit Text Area Selection /Resize mode.
     - [ ] Add checkbox: not possible, lost on save.
-    - [ ] Change shortcut (ctrl+shift+n) or remove.
-    - [ ] when click on notify icon: focus then hide/show.
-    - [ ] Config tab -> windows settings, Register file association
     - [ ] Make 3 main colors more noticeable.
     - [ ] Change Configs to JSON format.
-    - [ ] Change Colorpickers to Gradient Pickers. (requires JSON)
+    - [ ] Change Colorpickers to Gradient Pickers. (requires JSON for save file)
     - [ ] ARGs for skin.
     - [ ] Args for portable.
     - [ ] Move skin Mgr to main window and main windows to separate windows.
-        - [ ] allow for multiple text windows at the same time.
+        - [ ] This allows for multiple text windows at the same time.
-        - [ ] this allows to create windows with rtb, checkboxes, paint, etc.
+        - [ ] This allows to create windows with rtb, checkboxes, paint, etc.
     - [ ] Make run only once.
     - [ ] Alarm / Timer?
     - [ ] Web Updater.
     - [ ] Turn all texts into resources for translation.
+    - [ ] More refactorings.
+    - [ ] Make Open Source?

+    - [x] Config tab -> windows settings, Register file association
+    - [x] when click on notify icon: focus then hide/show.
+    - [x] Change shortcut (ctrl+shift+n) or remove.
     - [x] Border binding to window actual-width.
     - [x] Check dragdrop to not accept .exe .ppt or anything weird.
     - [x] Make export ignore notes file.